Geonovum/KP-APIs/API-strategie-modulen/API-strategie-mod-geo/request-response.md

     <li>Validate that a response with status code 200 is returned.</li>
     <li>Validate that <code>Content-Type</code> header contains <code>application/json</code></li>
     <li>Validate that the returned document is a JSON document.</li>
-    <li>Validate that the returned document contains a property that complies to the GeoJSON <code>Geometry</code> object metntioned above and contains: </li>
+    <li>Validate that the returned document contains a property that complies to the GeoJSON <code>Geometry</code> object mentioned above and contains: </li>
     <ul>
       <li>a property <code>type</code> containing the name of the GeoJSON <code>Geometry</code> object type: <code>GeometryCollection</code>, and</li>
       <li>a property <code>geometries</code> containing an array of GeoJSON <code>Geometry</code> objects.</li>